kylebustard/trackle_app/README.md

 - User can

 ## [User Story] Senior-level job searchers:
-- User can create private profile with selectable degrees of privacy:
-⋅⋅* Searchable only by recruiters excluding any companies/agencies they filter out.
+1. User can create private profile with selectable degrees of privacy ⋅⋅* Searchable only by recruiters excluding any companies/agencies they filter out.

 ## [User Story] Recruiters: